qiushiyan/old-website/content/about/experience.md

   date_start = "2020-09-01"
   date_end = ""
   description = """
-   At a leading K-12 online English education company, the data team I am dedicated to fostering personal development of our tutors.
-We are now building an integrated performance system to inform of teachers their strength and weakness in recent classes.
-This metric system includes hardware setup, in-class interactivity , use of teaching tools, organization of materials and customer review under stratification by user level.
-I am involved throughout the program from problem formulation, exploratory analysis, feature engineering to developing end-to-end web applications.
+   At a leading K-12 online English education company, the data team and I are dedicated to fostering personal development of tutors.
+We are establishing an integrated performance system to inform of teachers their strengths and weaknesses in recent classes.
+With R and Python, I did extensive exploratory analysis and research in how factors such as hardware setup, use of teaching tools, speaking speed, facial expressions and time management could coimpact conversion rate and customer review.
+I am involved throughout the project in problem definition, data cleaning, feature engineering, regression modeling and developing end-to-end web applications.
   """

 [[experience]]